Freight

 Why is Port & Disbursement not editable on the costing?

-That column is copied from the template as a fixed value by design.
+Port & Disbursement is copied from the costing template as a fixed read-only value.

 Steps to resolve: